ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_adbc/{{ cookiecutter.repo_name }}/README.md

 * **Data Engineering:** Pre-processes the inputs X, Y, Z using moving averages in order to smooth the prediction results producing A, B, C.

 * **Data Science:** Predicts the inputs A, B, C values for the post three months from the execution moment using linear regression producing outputs D, E, F.

+Don't forget that you can also write readme.md in each pipeline folder to explain it in more detail if necessary.

 ### Inputs/Features